-We are a global leader and pioneer in developing NAND flash controller ICs for solid-state storage devices and specialty RF ICs for mobile devices.
+We are a global leader and pioneer in developing NAND flash controller ICs for solid-state storage devices.
 We supply more NAND flash controllers than any other company in the world and have one of the broadest portfolios of controller solutions and technologies.
 Our key products are controllers used in embedded storage products such as SSDs and eMMCs, as well as in expandable storage products such as memory cards and USB flash drives.
 Our products are widely used in computing and mobile devices and for industrial, enterprise, commercial and other applications.
 Our customers include most of the NAND flash makers, leading technology OEMs, and the majority of storage device module makers.
 More NAND flash products, especially next-generation flash, produced by Intel, Micron, Samsung, SK Hynix, Toshiba and Western Digital are supported by Silicon Motion controllers than any other company.
 We are the world's leading merchant supplier of controllers for eMMC embedded memory used in smartphones and tablets, and the leading merchant supplier of controllers for client SSDs used in PCs and other applications.
 We also supply customized specialty SSD solutions for the Chinese hyperscale data center market and for high-performance industrial applications.
-We market our controllers under the "SMI" brand, our enterprise-grade SSDs under the "Shannon Systems" brand, our single-chip industrial-grade SSDs under the "FCI" brand.
+We market our controllers under the "SMI" brand, our enterprise-grade SSDs under the "Shannon" brand, our single-chip industrial-grade SSDs under the "Ferri SSD" and "Ferri-eMMC" brands, specially RF ICs under the "FCI" brand, and software-defined storage under the "Bigtera" brand.

 Our revenue growth and product mix have been constantly evolving due to continued technological advancement of solid state storage solutions using NAND flash and demands from new applications.
 Historically, controllers for expandable storage products provided the majority of our revenue.
 Recently, a growing portion of our revenue growth has come from embedded storage products.
 In 2014, our embedded storage product sales accounted for over half our total sales and exceeded the sales of our expandable storage products.
-In 2015 and 2016, our embedded storage product sales grew to account for almost 60% and 80% of our total sales, respectively.
+In 2016 and 2017, our embedded storage product sales grew to account for almost 80% and 80% of our total sales, respectively.
 We believe that over the next few years, as the market for embedded storage products further expands, our revenue from these new growth products, specifically client SSD controllers, will increase further.
 We continue to focus on adapting our business to the changing end-markets for NAND flash memory and aligning our resources accordingly.
 We have no assurance that our embedded storage products sales will grow consistently over the next few years, or at all.